 Management considers that there are no conditions or events, in the aggregate, that raise substantial doubt about the entity's ability to continue as a going concern for a period of at least one year from the date the financial statements are issued.
-The Company expects that its cash of \$11.9 million as of December 31, 2019 will be sufficient to fund its operating expenses and capital expenditure requirements through the first quarter of 2021.
+The Company expects that its cash of \$33.4 million as of December 31, 2020 will be sufficient to fund its operating expenses and capital expenditure requirements through 2022.